elixir-europe/the-fair-cookbook/README.md

-This is the FAIR Cookbook
+This is the FAIR Cookbook.